ericr312/Sample-Projects/README.md

 # Sample-Projects
-Selection of Personal Python Projects
+Selection of the main code for the backend of some personal Python projects I have been working on.
+To view entire projects/apps, navigate to eric312/